digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 High availability
 =================

 Multiple isolated instances of PQS can be instantiated without any cross-dependency.
-This allows for an active-active high availability, clustering model.
+This allows for an active-active high availability clustering model.
 Please note that different instances might not be at the same offset due to different processing rates or other factors.
-After querying one active instance, you can see results that are not yet visible on an alternative, active instance.
+After querying one active instance, you can see results that are not yet visible on an alternative active instance.
 This requires consideration for the client to handle the situation where waiting or a retry is required to service "at least up to" requests.

 How a participant node (PN) models time
 ***************************************